How to Navigate DPJ Adoption as an English Speaker in Quebec

 Common mistake for anglophones: Translating the application yourself using Google Translate and submitting the French version without checking for accuracy.
 If you make a significant error in the application because of a translation issue, it can delay your file.
 If you are outside Batshaw's coverage, it's worth having a bilingual friend review the translated application before submission, or paying a professional translator for the key sections.

-What happens after submission: Your file is reviewed to confirm basic eligibility (minimum age 18, no criminal record for offenses against children, adequate living space for a child).
+What happens after submission: Your file is reviewed for basic eligibility and household requirements.
 If your file passes the basic review, you are placed in the queue for psychosocial evaluation.

 Free Download